 Quick facts at a glance

-• Average cost: Family-size funerals now hover around ¥1.1 million, while traditional full-scale ceremonies can still exceed ¥2.3 million.
+- Average cost: The cost of family-size funerals now hover around ¥1.1 million, while traditional full-scale ceremonies can exceed ¥2.3 million.

-• Typical flowers: White chrysanthemums, lilies and orchids; red spider-lilies appear around cemeteries in late summer.
+- Flowers: You should give white chrysanthemums, lilies and orchids, and you’ll notice red spider-lilies appear around cemeteries in late summer.

-• Dress code: Black suit or kimono, white shirt, matte black tie or understated pearls; absolutely no shiny fabrics or bright colours.
+- Dress code: You should war a black suit or kimono, with white shirt, matte black tie or understated pearls; absolutely no shiny fabrics or bright colors.

 The Cultural Significance of Funerals in Japan

 Although everyday life in Japan may feel largely secular, nearly 90 percent of funerals still follow Buddhist rites.
-The ceremony is both a religious passage and a social gathering where relatives, neighbours and colleagues reaffirm community bonds.
-Understanding the symbolism—incense to purify, sutra chanting to guide the soul, condolence gifts to offset costs—helps foreign guests show heartfelt respect rather than polite detachment.
+The ceremony is both a religious passage and a social more where relatives, neighbors and colleagues reaffirm community bonds and reassure one another in times of grief.
+Understanding the symbolism — incense to purify, sutra chanting to guide the soul, and condolence gifts to offset costs — helps foreign guests show respect as well as sympathy.

 Religious Variations You Might Encounter

 Shintō, Christian and secular services together account for only about ten percent of funerals, but they do exist.
-When attending a non-Buddhist ceremony, the core etiquette—formal black attire, kōden envelope, quiet demeanour—remains the same.
+When attending a non-Buddhist ceremony, the core etiquette — formal black attire, kōden envelope, and a quiet demeanor — remains the same.

 Step-by-Step Breakdown of a Japanese Funeral Ceremony